smithGit/PyApp141Wikidata/README.md

 3. Process the retrieved data for your specific use case.

 For detailed usage instructions and examples, refer to the [documentation](documentation.md).

+## Interpreting Results

+The age ranges and codes are as follows:

+- young - 21 or younger
+- adult - 22 to 35 - adult, starting a career and family
+- midlife - 36 to 50 - establshing career, supporting the family
+- senior - 51 - 65 - career established, becoming empty nester
+- socsec - 65 - 80 - Social Security age, many retire
+- old - over 80 - Few remain working, health issues become common

 ## Collaborators